 “Wait a minute,” said Truly.
 “Full patrols have been getting lost over here, and you want to go ‘check it out’?
 What’s to stop us from getting just as lost as they were?”

 Brin pursed his lips, brow wrinkled.
 “They never got horribly lost.
 Just turned around, it seems.
-They always made it back to Midnight safe and sound.
+They always made it back to the keep eventually.
 But this is a real mystery.
 No one has a clue what’s been going on.
-The is our chance to do something big, like we’re really on Venture!”
+This is our chance to do something big, like we’re really on Venture!”

-I grinned.
-“I’m with Brin on this one.
-Sure, we may not have much time, but let’s use what we have.
+“But either way,” I said, “I’m with Brin on the plan for tonight.
 Doing some exploring is way better than another night spent trapping sand turtles or failing to catch hares.”
-We kept moving as we talked, ever southward into the great hills of sand with the moon as our guide.

-“But in a few days you’re staying with me, right?”
-Said Truly.
+“But in a few days you’re staying with me, right?” said Truly as we climbed the next hill.
 “While your parents are away?
 They did say okay, didn’t they?”

 “Yup,” I said.
 “I’m staying with you for the whole week.”

-Down in the valley an explosion of sand erupted dozens of feet into the air with a rushing burst like a tornado tearing through trees.
+Another explosion erupted down in the valley, sending sand dozens of feet into the air with a rushing burst like a tornado tearing through trees.
 We flattened ourselves onto our bellies, and I held my breath to keep from yelping.
-Seconds later another explosion blasted sand skyward about fifty feet further away to the right, still in the center of the strange long patch of dark sand stretching down the dune valley.
+Seconds later another explosion blasted sand skyward about fifty feet further away to the right, still in the center of the long patch of dark sand stretching down the dune valley.

 Then a door, like a perfectly square hatch, opened in the black sand revealing an empty black hole.
 A man’s head and torso emerged from inside the desert itself.

-Truly squeaked, but clamped her hand over her own mouth before she could cry out.
+Truly squeaked then clamped her hand over her own mouth before she could cry out.

 “Origis!”
 Brin breathed, as my heart pounded so loudly in my chest that whoever this was down at the bottom of the dune certainly must have been able to hear it.

-Turning to Brin and Truly, I tried to ignore the knot in my stomach and make a plan.
+I ignored the knot in my stomach and watched the distant figures.
+They seemed preoccupied with whatever they held.
 Maybe we were safe laying atop the dune?
 Or we could wait for them to climb back into their hole and close the door?
+I turned to Brin.

 The tree line, and salvation, was finally in sight.
 If we could make it into the forest we could hide, or maybe make it to the sand wall and the safety of the keep.
-We sped into the shadowy wood.
+We released each other’s arms and sped into the shadowy wood.

 Then the ground beneath me vanished and I fell, screaming, into blackness.

-I crashed down onto solid stone with me hands, feet, and forehead.
+I crashed down onto solid stone with my hands, feet, and forehead.
 Stars dazzled my vision as the sour taste of vomit rose in my throat.
 Laying still, I tried to slow my breathing and open my eyes as pain radiated through my body.
 My throbbing head cleared as my eyes adjusted to the low light.
 I lay on a narrow shelf of rock no more than two feet wide cluttered with small pebbles and larger gravel.
-About thirty feet above me was the circular mouth of the pit, the bottomless pit in the zoo relic, I fell into.
+Beyond the cracked edge, the pit continued downward in absolute blackness.
+Rimmed in moonlight about thirty feet above me was the circular mouth of the pit, the bottomless pit in the zoo relic, I fell into.

 I tried to move, then cried out as my left ankle exploded in agony.
-Tears streamed down inside my face wrap.
+I pulled off my face wrap and touched my burning forehead.
+It was no longer just sweat, but now blood from an open wound near my hairline that stung my eyes.
 “Origis!”
-I whispered.
+I whispered, crying as my chest heaved.
 “Oh, help me!”